Insider Selling: Intellicheck Mobilisa (NASDAQ:IDN) CEO Sells 10,000 Shares of Stock

-Intellicheck Mobilisa, Inc. (NASDAQ:IDN - Get Free Report) CEO Bryan Lewis sold 10,000 shares of the business's stock in a transaction dated Monday, April 20th.
-The stock was sold at an average price of $8.51, for a total transaction of $85,100.00.
-Following the completion of the transaction, the chief executive officer directly owned 50,000 shares in the company, valued at $425,500.
-This trade represents a 16.67% decrease in their ownership of the stock.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Intellicheck Mobilisa, Inc. (NASDAQ:IDN - Get Free Report) CEO Bryan Lewis sold 10,000 shares of the stock in a transaction dated Monday, April 27th.
+The shares were sold at an average price of $8.05, for a total transaction of $80,500.00.
+Following the transaction, the chief executive officer directly owned 40,000 shares of the company's stock, valued at $322,000.
+This trade represents a 20.00% decrease in their position.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 The transaction was executed under a pre-arranged Rule 10b5-1 trading plan.

 Bryan Lewis also recently made the following trade(s):